 Yuditec S.A.
 Listed by gunra Ransomware Group

-On June 30, 2026, Yuditec S.A. appeared on the public leak site of the gunra ransomware group after the company’s internal files were exfiltrated during a ransomware attack.
+On June 30, 2026, Yuditec S.A. appeared on the public leak site of the gunra ransomware group after the company’s internal files were allegedly exfiltrated during a ransomware attack.

-Confirmed Details
+Reported Details

 Public reporting on the gunra leak site, tracked by ransomware.live, lists Yuditec S.A. as a victim with the note that internal files were taken.
 The exact number of people whose data is contained in those files remains unknown.
 No sample data has been published, and the precise volume or sensitivity of the stolen documents has not been independently verified.
 The listing appeared on June 30, 2026, which is the only confirmed public date tied to this incident.